 For more advice and information from even more travellers be sure to join our Facebook Group as well.

-Where to stay in Athens – the best neighborhoods in Athens
+Where to stay in Athens – the best neighborhoods in Athens for tourists

 Once the nightlife district nowadays it’s the main tourist area home to as many tourists as locals.
 There are a lot of souvenier and gift shops, cafes, taverna and other things of interest to tourists but it’s also quite a lovely leafy area with brightly coloured, and much photographed, houses and lots of bougainvillea.
 Its also central to almost everything so its easy to see why it is so popular.